A Deeply Moving Personal Choice: Assemblymember Mark Stone opens up about his Advance Directive – and why they matter to us all

 When it comes to exploring personal choices, the conversation can begin with a simple question: “What do I want?”

-Hospice of Santa Cruz County offers workshops and individual planning sessions that make exploring these choices — and making these wishes legally recognized — an approachable, simplified, and engaging experience.
+Hospice of Santa Cruz County helps make exploring these choices — and making these wishes legally recognized — an approachable, simplified, and engaging experience.
 Many people often feel relieved after they complete their Advance Directive, after taking advantage of the extensive support and expertise that Hospice of Santa Cruz County offers.
 It is certainly easier than trying to navigate the process alone.

 Thankfully, you no longer have to.